SEO

 • Article or BlogPosting schema for general content context

 You don’t need to be a developer.
-Tools like Rank Math, Yoast SEO, or free schema generators can help you implement structured data easily.
+Tools like Rank Math, Yoast SEO, or free tools like JSONLint, Google Rich Results Test, and Schema.org can help you implement structured data easily.

 Where to Focus Next